ikjelle/ngx-icon-picker/README.md

 ```

 ### Installing from a brand new @angular/cli project based on Bootstrap
+-this is more an usage example then how to do it.
 Version of @angular/cli used is V7.3.3.

 * Generate a new project (here we use LESS preprocessor): `ng new myproject --style less`